|High School:||Bellingham H.S.|

-|Alma Mater:||New Hampshire|
+|Alma Mater:||University of New Hampshire|

 Recruiting Areas – Texas (Dallas area), Oklahoma, Minnesota, Iowa, Kansas, Nebraska, Missouri (Kansas City area), North Dakota, South Dakota, Montana, Canada

-On the sidelines, Santos helped to advance the career of R.J.
-Harris, a two-time All-CAA wideout, who garnered first team AP All-American honors and was a Walter Payton Award finalist after breaking a conference record with 4,328 career yards, to go along with 36 career touchdowns.
+Santos spent the 2013-15 seasons at his alma mater, the University of New Hampshire as its wide receivers coach and punt return coordinator.
+During his coaching tenure, the Wildcats advanced to three consecutive FCS Playoffs as he helped UNH to a 29-12 record.
+On the sidelines, Santos helped to advance the career of wide receiver R.J.
+Harris, a two-time All-Colonial Athletic Association selection, who garnered AP All-America First Team honors and was a Walter Payton Award finalist after establshing a conference record 4,328 career yards and 36 career touchdowns.

-Santos was a three-time All-American quarterback at New Hampshire, earning the 2006 Walter Payton Award as the Player of the Year in the FCS.
-The 2016 UNH Hall of Fame inductee was a two-time Atlantic-10 Offensive Player of the Year, earning the conferences Rookie of the Year award in 2004.
+Under current San Francisco 49ers head coach Chip Kelly, Santos was a three-time All-American quarterback at New Hampshire, earning the 2006 Walter Payton Award as the National FCS Player of the Year.
+The 2016 UNH Hall of Fame inductee was a two-time Atlantic-10 Offensive Player of the Year and earned the conference's and ECAC Rookie of the Year award in 2004.

 While guiding New Hampshire to a 37-14 and four straight NCAA Division I FCS playoff appearances, he led the squad to its first-ever postseason victory, was part of the 2005 Atlantic 10 championship team and two A-10 Northern Division titles.